GhostInTheSteiner/Composition-Compass/README.md

 - Fetch similar tracks, albums and artists
 - Fetch specified tracks, albums and artists
+- Fetch artists of tracks "liked" in the player (`Liked Artists`)

+### Similar Tracks

 Similar tracks will be downloaded to so-called "Stations", stored in `Pandora/Stations/<name>`.
+Each download mode (`Similar Tracks`, `Similar Artists` and `Similar Albums`) will download tracks to a different subfolder, which name is based on the given fields (`Artists`, `Tracks` and `Genres`).

+For example, `Similar Artists` are downloaded to...

+`Pandora/Stations/!Similar ('<given_artist>')/<similar_artist_1>`
+`Pandora/Stations/!Similar ('<given_artist>')/<similar_artist_2>`
+`...`

+The exclamation mark (`!`) in front of the folder name exists to differentiate between the most commonly used `Similar Tracks` station (no exclamation mark) and other, more complex stations like `Similar Artists`, `Similar Albums` and `Liked Artists` (all of which use an exclamation mark).

+## Specified Tracks

 Specified tracks will be downloaded to...

 `Pandora/Artists/<name>` if only an artist has been provided.
+This directory will contain the most popular tracks of the given artist.

 `Pandora/Artists/<name>` if an artist and a track has been provided (same as above).
+This directory will only contain the given track.

 `Pandora/Albums/<name>` if an artist and an album has been provided.
+This directory will contain all tracks of the given album.

+### Fetch artists of tracks "liked" in the player (`Liked Artists`)

+`Liked Artists` will retrieve the artists from the tracks currently present in...

+`Pandora/!automated/Favorites/More Interesting`

+...and download their most popular tracks to a single station called `!Artists (<artists>)`.

+I implemented this download mode mostly for convenience, after I realized all I did after "liking" tracks in the player was essentially to download their artists' top tracks and create a station of those "by hand".

+With the `Liked Artists` mode this is no longer necessary.
+It's an easy way to "hear more" of what you previously liked, so you should be quickly able to tell whether or not "that one cool band" was just a One-Hit wonder or if you've actually found your next favorite musician.

 ## The player